FACE, JAW, AND AIRWAY FOCUSED ORTHODONTICS

 OrthodonticsThe purpose of Advanced Lightwire Functional’s (ALFs) is to orthopedically move structures of the oral cavity using minimal force (comparable to that created by the tongue) without occupying a great deal of space in the mouth.
 In doing so, the ALF expands the maxilla to allow a greater capacity of oxygen to enter the nasal cavities and trains the tongue to swallow in a proper manner so that the new position created by orthopedic expansion is maintained after its use is discontinued.

-One of the many benefits of orthodontics and dental orthopedics is an increase of total oral volume (airway).
-The tongue, the major culprit in Obstructive Sleep Apnea (OSA), will block the airway by moving backwards toward the throat during sleep, when there is not enough room for it in the mouth.
+One of the many benefits of orthodontics and dental orthopedics is an increase in total oral volume (airway).
+The tongue, the major culprit in Obstructive Sleep Apnea (OSA), will block the airway by moving backward toward the throat during sleep when there is not enough room for it in the mouth.
 By orthodontically creating space for the tongue and training it to swallow properly, the airway’s total volume greatly increases.
 Coupled with an increase in the nasal airway from orthodontics, the body is provided steady air intake and increased oxygen supply to the body.

 Many patients with difficulty breathing through the nose prior to therapy have found relief with this process, both during and after treatment.
-Our office uses a rhinometer, which sends sound waves down the airway, to detect the size of the airway and quantify the increase in air intake.
+Our office uses a rheometer, which sends sound waves down the airway, to detect the size of the airway and quantify the increase in the air intake.